AliRezaJoodi/AVR_Projects/Thermometer with 2Alarm/README.md

-## Thermostat Using LM35 with fan and heater outputs
+## Thermometer Using LM35 with 2-Alarms

 MCU:        ATmega32
 Frequency:  1.000000 MHz
 Display:    16x2 Character LCD
+Sensor:     LM35

 ### Folder and Files Description
 It has included: